Thank you for joining us in person and online for the 17th Annual Legislative Town Hall on Intellectual, Developmental, and other Disabilities!

-The Board of Directors and staff at The Resource Exchange (TRE) take seriously our role in contributing to thoughtful public policy and legislative advocacy that benefits people with intellectual and developmental disabilities (IDD) and their families.
-Legislation and the Rule and Regulations that result from it can significantly impact people with IDD, and on TRE’s ability to support them in a person-centered, person-directed way.
-Our focus tends to be in the following areas.
+The TRE Board of Directors and staff take seriously our role in contributing to thoughtful public policy and legislative advocacy that benefits the people we serve and their families.
+Legislation and the Rules and Regulations that result from it can significantly impact the people we serve and TRE’s ability to support them in a person-centered way.

 Regulatory Modernization.
 The Regulations that govern Colorado’s system of supports for people with IDD last underwent a major reform in the late 1980s.
 In the interim, the system and the people it is intended to support have evolved dramatically.
-Current Regulations are, in many cases, irrelevant to a 21st century system and do nothing meaningful to influence the quality of life of people with IDD.
+Current regulations are, in many cases, irrelevant to a 21st century system and do nothing meaningful to influence the quality of life of people with IDD.
 Regulations also drive costs.
-Colorado services for people with IDD are monitored by four State Departments, including Human Services, Health Care Policy and Financing, Public Health and Environment, and Regulatory Affairs, inevitably resulting in an unnecessarily complex and difficult to navigate system.
-We also must concern ourselves with the need to have a system of regulations that support self-determination to fullest possible extent.
+Colorado services for people with IDD are monitored by four State Departments, including Human Services, Health Care Policy and Financing, Public Health and Environment, and Regulatory Affairs, inevitably resulting in an unnecessarily complex and difficult system to navigate.
+We also must concern ourselves with the need to have a system of regulations that support self-determination to the fullest possible extent.
 We believe the Colorado service system for people with IDD and their families must be modernized in a way that assures scarce resources are dedicated to people and their families rather than spend them on outdated and outmoded compliance concerns.

 Strategic Financing.
 Always a hot topic, the ways in which and amounts of investments and ongoing financing of Colorado services for people with IDD are a central focus for TRE.
 Over the past 15 years, funding for services to people with IDD in Colorado has lagged costs of doing business by over 25%.
 The result has been inevitable erosion of system capacity that can keep pace with demand.

 TRE believes that rates that support services for people with IDD and their families should keep pace with costs.
 We also believe that Colorado should consider making targeted, surgical investments in system capacity to assure that people with IDD and their families have viable service options in their home communities.
 Finally, we believe that our system’s regulatory framework is duplicative and reflects an out-of-favor paternalism that both drives unnecessary costs and precludes the fullest expression of self-determination by people with IDD.
-To give you a sense of scale, if our system could find a 5% reduction in costs related to duplicative, out of date regulation, it could save the Colorado system as much as $17.5 million or more.
+To provide a sense of scale, if our system could find a 5% reduction in costs related to duplicative, out of date regulation, it could save the Colorado system as much as $17.5 million or more.
 We must continue to push for a multi-faceted, strategic approach to system financing to assure the system is investing in the right things to benefit people with IDD and their families.